ordina-jworks/ordina-jworks.github.io/_posts/2016-05-24-SpringIO16-Spring-Rest-Docs.md

 ## Conclusion
 Since Spring REST Docs is so effective in bringing documentation to the fun part of development I highly recommend to use this in your future Spring applications.
-Not only you will be smiling when the API guide is being generated but the front enders will get a more understandable view of the backend.
+Not only you will be smiling when the API guide is being generated but the Frontend developers will get a more understandable view of the backend.

 ## Sources